lmorchard/blog.lmorchard.com/posts/2016-02-21-modelm-controller.md

 ## Conclusion

 This was a pretty fun project, and a bit of a step up from the PS/2 converter I just built.
-I learned a bit about the innards of this keybard, and I've got some decent next steps to pursue in the future.
+I learned a bit about the innards of this keyboard, and I've got some decent next steps to pursue in the future.
 All of this feels like it's giving me some good foundational know-how for when I finally get all the parts together to try building my own DIY keyboard from the ground up.